Arnold2006/Image_Dedube/README.md

 - 🔍 **Smart Detection**: Uses CLIP (vision-language model) to find similar images regardless of size, format, or brightness
 - 🖥️ **Native Desktop App**: Clean GUI using Python's built-in tkinter (no browser needed)
 - 📊 **Visual Review**: Browse groups of similar images with thumbnail previews
-- ✅ **Selective Deletion**: Click images to select them for deletion
+- ✅ **Clear Selection Indicators**: Selected images show red border, green checkmark, and highlighted background
+- 🎨 **Hover Effects**: Images highlight when you hover over them for better feedback
+- 🖱️ **Mouse Wheel Scrolling**: Scroll through image galleries naturally with your mouse wheel
 - ⚡ **Quick Cleanup**: One-click option to keep the largest image and delete the rest
 - 🎯 **Adjustable Sensitivity**: Control how strict the similarity matching should be